matomo-org/plugin-LoginLdap/README.md

 2. If you don't want to connect to LDAP while logging in, uncheck the `Synchronize Users After Successful Login` option.

    a.
 If you uncheck this option, make sure your users are synchronized in some other way (eg, by using the `loginldap:synchronize-users` command).
-      Piwik still needs information about your LDAP users in order to let them authenticate.
+      Matomo still needs information about your LDAP users in order to let them authenticate.

 ### Logging in with Kerberos SSO (or something similar)